top of page

 Zoning isn't just policy.
 It's a moral question: Who gets to belong in our neighborhoods?
 Who gets left out?

 Zoning has a past—and it's not neutral.
-Our current zoning originated to segregate by race and class.
+Our current zoning originated as a tool to segregate by race and class.
 It reinforces patterns of exclusion, even today.
 Exclusion by design results in injustice by outcome.

 Our call to action: